timofeysie/tyno-lrs/README.md

-# Typescript NodeJS Learning record Store
+# Typescript NodeJS Learning Record Store
+tyno-lrs

 This project provides a good example of how to use TypeScript with NodeJS & Firends (Express) in a TDD development cycle.